Dibyakanti/Pedestrian_detection/README.md

 ## Training and Hyper-parameter tuning :
 We have tried 2 ways to detect pedetrians in the image.\
 (i) Load the pre-trained Linear SVM model from openCV.\
-(ii) Train a SVM with rbf kernel only on this dataset and see the results after NMS (Non-max suppression).
+(ii) Train a SVM with rbf kernel only on this dataset and see the results after NMS (Non-max suppression).\

-## Testing :
+The first approach involves using a `HoGDescriptor` from openCV whoce parameters can be set either using variables or using a .xml file.
+Here we have used the `hog.xml` file to set the parameters for the HOG.\
+We set the SVM detector for this by using `setSVMDetector()` and then passing the `HOGDescriptor_getDefaultPeopleDetector()` from opencv into it.

 ## Results :